 Highlights

-Andy was a member of the independent review of 2020 qualification grades that was commissioned by the Welsh Government.
+• The independent review of 2020 qualification grades that was commissioned by the Welsh Government

-Andy is a member of the DfE HE Data Taskforce, looking at issues of data burden and duplication across HE.
+• The DfE HE Data Taskforce, looking at issues of data burden and duplication across HE

-Andy is an accomplished speaker and writer on HE and data issues.
+An accomplished speaker and writer on HE and data issues.

 Career history